 By baths, I mean a shower area and the hot tub bath that is so common here in Japan.

 The room in a ryokan is literally that.
 A room with tatami mats.
 There are low table and chairs.

 Our beds were rolled up futon mattresses stored in a cupboard.
 Also stashed in the cupboard a yukata each and a jacket.

 Wifi and a TV gave us all the comforts of home.

 We arrived on the train at just after 1 pm.
 And headed straight to a coffee shop.
 Check-in wasn’t until 3 pm, so we drank great coffee and found bad internet connectivity until the rain really really started to come down before we headed in the direction of the ryokan.
 We’d arrived during a Typhoon!

 Yup.
 We were sitting out the second typhoon in as many weeks to hit Japan while in a spa town.
 I planned on being up to my neck in hot steamy water while the wind and rain raged about me.

 And so that’s how we found ourselves.
 Wearing yukata’s, toting a brolly from the ryokan and using the wooden clogs they give you (well I did, Nige’s feet were too big, so he got special western plastic sandals) and tottering down the main street in a typhoon.

 In just a cotton dressing gown.
 Carrying our room key and towel in a basket.

-And it was fabulous fun.
+And, after the initial terror, it was fabulous fun.